LuxLang/lux/documentation/book/the_lux_programming_language/chapter_2.md

-# Chapter 2: The Basics
+# Chapter 2: The basics

 _Where you will learn the fundamentals of Lux programming._